Seed Grant program for developing world entrepreneurs

 The Legatum Center offers Seed Grant application and funding cycles for the Independent Activities Period and summer vacation.

-The IAP 2018 Seed Grant application is now closed.
+The Summer 2018 Seed Grant application is now Closed.

 In order to be eligible for a Seed Grant, applicants must be current MIT students: